Deep down, the proposal of Oika is that mind is wild.

 Now we are the only creatures capable of recalling the memories of a patient moon.

-Oika asks us to live as if this is true.
+Oika invites us to live as if this is true, because it is.

-Oika asks us to heal the old wound left open by accidents of history and hubris.
+Oika asks us to heal the wound left open by accidents of history and hubris, because we must.

 We are in a wicked mess.
 Any sober analysis of our situation reveals systemic dysfunction across personal, social and planetary scales.
-Oika sees these patterns as originating from an accidental flaw in perception that separates humans from nature.
+Oika sees these patterns as originating from a false separation of humans from nature.
 The same thinking that disconnects us from nature also disconnects us from each other.

 The cumulative impact of this fiction has brought us to our shared moment of crisis and uncertainty.
 The only certainty now is that we are all in this together.

-We are also witnessing a revolution where science is revealing a meta-pattern that’s never been seen before.
+We are witnessing a revolution where science is revealing a long-forgotten meta-pattern.
 It is a pattern familiar to animals, children, mothers and indigenous perspectives.
-This is not about any particular science, but what all the sciences are revealing; a consilient story that is everyone’s story in some way.
-This story presents the foundations upon which to build a new reality.
+This is not about any particular science, but how all the sciences are validating a consilient story that is everyone’s story.
+Oika presents this story and within it, the principles upon which to build a new reality.

 Humans have grown homesick.
 Oika is a set of ecological principles and practices that can help heal the world by reminding us of how good it feels to simply be earthlings.